-The audit committee of the board of directors is composed of Robert N. Wilson, Chairman, Edith E. Holiday, Thomas H. Kean and William I. Spencer.
-During 2000, the Board of Directors reviewed the composition of the audit committee in view of new rules adopted by the New York Stock Exchange.
-The board determined that each member of the audit committee was "independent" within the meaning of these new rules.
-The audit committee met six times in 2000.
-In addition, the audit committee held two telephone conference calls in 2000 with management and the independent auditors to review quarterly financial results.
+The audit committee of the board of directors is composed of Robert N. Wilson, Chairman, Edith E. Holiday, Thomas H. Kean, Frank A. Olson and Roger B. Oresman.
+During 2001, the board of directors reviewed the composition of the audit committee in view of rules of the New York Stock Exchange.
+The board determined that each member of the audit committee was "independent" within the meaning of these rules.
+The audit committee met four times in 2001.
+In addition, the audit committee held four telephone conference calls in 2001 with management and the independent auditors to review quarterly financial results.

 The board of directors has adopted a written charter for the audit committee.
-A copy of this charter is included as an appendix to this proxy statement.
+A copy of this charter was included as an appendix to the company's proxy statement last year.
 As stated in the charter, the audit committee's principal responsibility is to provide assistance to the board of directors in fulfilling its oversight responsibility to the shareholders, the investment community and others relating to: